btnguyenPersonal/edit/tasks.md

 ## TODO

+- make a state->options object with all of the options, so the state is independant from the options
 - have configuration file

-- render tabs as grey underscores
-- word wrap
-- for these above two, I need to separate the window calculations that we do to see if still on screen from just the state->data to be inside of the render function
-    - currently thinks that it can just tell from the state->maxY maxX

 - fix cursor for fileExplorer

 - use all fixed with ints, will make look more professional, also have NASA asserts

-- make a state->options object with all of the options, so the state is independant from the options
+## BRAINSTORMING

 - try out having 1=9 as the only hotkeys??, maybe that's better to have it just show which ones are bound?? example: 1 .
 2 .
 4 5 . . . . so I know that 1, 2, 4, 5 are just bound. brainstorming hotkeys: X still clears all, g1-9 creates??
 I'd love if shift+num could create just like starcraft but that clashes with every hotkey ever?? would clear up ctrl e, ctrl w, space, ctrl h, ctrl l.
 Would also break @ # $ % ^ * ( ) _.
 DEFINITELY DON"T BREAK MUSCLE MEMORY RIGHT NOW